How to Organize Construction Submittals

 Step 5: Organize Digital Files

-Create a folder structure that's easy to navigate:
+Create a folder structure that's easy to navigate.
+A consistent system also supports your plan review workflow:

 Submittals/